aircode610/pawsed/README.md

 **AI-powered student engagement detection and analytics for lecturers.** *Paused + Paws — for when attention pauses.*

-Pawsed lets lecturers upload a recorded lecture (or run a live webcam session) and get back a color-coded engagement timeline, per-student distraction events, section-by-section AI scoring, and an interactive teaching coach — all powered by MediaPipe's face model and Claude.
+Pawsed lets lecturers upload a recorded lecture and get back a color-coded engagement timeline, per-student distraction events, section-by-section AI scoring grounded in what was actually being taught, and an interactive teaching coach — all powered by MediaPipe's face model, faster-whisper audio transcription, and Claude.

 ---